brunoasm/rad_palm_weevil/README.md

 # Description

-This repository contains code used in analyses and to produce figures for the following bioRxiv preprint:
+This repository contains code used in analyses and to produce figures for:

-de Medeiros BAS & Farrell BD.
-2019.
-Evaluating species interactions as a driver of phytophagous insect divergence. bioRxiv 842153. doi: https://doi.org/10.1101/842153
+de Medeiros, B.A.S., Farrell, B.D.
+Evaluating insect-host interactions as a driver of species divergence in palm flower weevils.
+Commun Biol 3, 749 (2020). https://doi.org/10.1038/s42003-020-01482-3

 Most of the R code was written as Rmarkdown files, and the html output including results and plots is also provided.